 The many comments that have no basis in science or history may anger rational Indians, but the followers of Modi or the Sangh in general are not interested in learning about either subject from their leaders.
 They simply shrug it off and move on, leaving their opponents to fume.

 We also see finger pointing and name calling within the secular ranks.
-Comradeship and common purpose doesn’t stop vigilantes from keeping an eye out for any tiny infraction in terminology with someone’s expression, call them out and dance whoops of joy at making their point, even though that someone may be a comrade.
+Comradeship and common purpose doesn’t stop vigilantes from keeping an eye out for any tiny infraction in terminology with someone’s expression, call them out and dance whoops of joy at making their point, even though that someone may be a comrade in the cause.
 Much time is spent on nitpicking the ‘correct’ way to say something, in the end wasting attention on minutiae rather than on the main objective, that of the serious damage being done to the Indian fabric.

 Academia is even more obtuse in dealing with critical issues of the day, when it does.
 This is not to suggest that all academics are against the right or on the left, but a large number of them do fall into the progressive camp.
 They are the ones who are armed with the analytical tools, the research and the voice, thus making them natural allies – but often, their expression is so disconnected from quotidian arguments and public conversations that they just remain within their ivory tower.
 Which is a pity, because many strong points of view are simply lost.

-The government does not care about the petty fights and comments of the usual outragists on social media – it goes after dissidents who matter.
+The government does not care about the petty arguments and comments of the usual outragists on social media – it goes after dissidents who matter.
 An Anand Teltumbde, a Sudha Bharadwaj and an 80-year-old Varavara Rao really worry the government and the entire Hindutva ecosystem.
 A poet, a writer, a scholar, a journalist, even a comedian are more dangerous than a politician or a someone who has predictable things to say on Twitter.

 To this dispensation, ideas are more dangerous than hand-wringing.
 The media, the judiciary, the institutions and the political opposition are no longer a bother for this establishment – the maverick rebels, who do real work and will not be bought over, are.
 Is it surprising they have all have been imprisoned?